awaknd-1/EEG/README.md

 ## Time-Frequency Anaysis

 ## Discrete Wavelet Transform (DWT)
  Time-Frequency decomposition of the raw EEG signals into multiple levels using db4 wavelet.
-The code can be extended to methods in [1] and [2].
+The code can be extended to the methods implemented in [1] and [2].

 ## Morlet Wavelet
 Time-Frequency transformation of EEG signals using morlet wavelet transform.
 For detailed information about morelet transform refer to [3].